 We want to welcome you and your child to our kindergarten program at Townshend International School.
 We are looking forward to an exciting year of new experiences and lots of fun!
 It is during the first years of life that children form attitudes about themselves, others, learning, and the environment.
-These attitudes last a lifetime, so we work very hard to create a safe, engaging, and positive learning environment.
+These attitudes last a lifetime, so we work very hard to find ways to help children develop positive attitudes.